MarceloFilipchuk/CS50-PSET10-Final-project/README.md

 Usage:

-pip install -r requirements.txt \n export / set FLASK_APP=application.py \n export / set MAIL_PASSWORD= Im the only one who knows this one \n export / set API_KEY= You have to get your own from the OWM web by registering \n
+pip install -r requirements.txt

+export / set FLASK_APP=application.py

+export / set MAIL_PASSWORD= Im the only one who knows this one

+export / set API_KEY= You have to get your own from the OWM web by registering